Park ship

-Park ships were merchant steamships constructed for Canada’s Merchant Navy during the Second World War.
+Park ships were merchant steamships constructed for the Canadian Merchant Navy during the Second World War.
 Park ships and Fort ships (built in Canada for operation by the British) were the Canadian equivalent of the American Liberty ships.
-All three shared a similar design by J.L.
-Thompson and Sons of Sunderland, England.
+All three shared a similar design by J. L. Thompson and Sons of Sunderland, England.
 Fort ships had a triple expansion steam engine and a single screw propeller.
-Fort ships were ships transferred to the British government and the Park ships were those employed by the Canadian government, both had the similar design.
-Park ships were named after local and National Parks of Canada.
-A few Park ships were launched as "Camp ships", named after Canada military camps, but were quickly renamed after Parks. was the first Park ship lost to enemy attack, in the Indian Ocean after a torpedo attack from U-177 in the Indian Ocean, South of Durban, South Africa.
+While Fort ships were transferred to the British government, the Park ships were those employed by the Canadian government.
+The ships were named after local and national parks of Canada.
+A few Park ships were launched as Camp ships, named after Canadian military camps, but were quickly renamed after parks. was the first Park ship lost to enemy attack, in the Indian Ocean after a torpedo attack from U-177 south of Durban, South Africa.

 Park Steamship Company

 The Allied merchant fleet suffered significant losses in the early years of the Battle of the Atlantic as a result of U-boat attacks.
 The Park Steamship Company was created by the Canadian government on April 8, 1942, to oversee construction of a merchant fleet to help replace the lost vessels and to administer the movement of materiel.
-This was part of a coordinated Allied effort that saw the construction of British, American and Canadian merchant ships using a common class of vessel known as the North Sands class (named after a beach near the J. L Thompson yard on the River Wear).
+This was part of a coordinated Allied effort that saw the construction of British, American and Canadian merchant ships using a common class of vessel known as the North Sands class (named after a beach near the J. L. Thompson yard on the River Wear).